I will make some progress and then I will happily give way.

 “Pleasure boats have had free navigational access to the Old River Nene, which forms a large navigational section of the Middle Level, from before 1215 protected by Magna Carta and many subsequent statutes and Royal Commissions.
 There are even Roman transcripts describing navigation along the Old River Nene as early as the 4th Century during the Roman occupation.
 The Old River Nene is a natural river and a Public Right of Navigation has existed since Time Immemorial and was first codified in the Magna Carta of 1215.”

 I do not quite know what point my hon.
-Friend is making, because he is referring to a preamble to a piece of legislation that of course is not an Act of Parliament.
+Friend is making, because he is referring to a preamble to a piece of legislation—of course that is not an Act of Parliament.
 I am not sure that what he says undermines anything I have been saying in citing the submission of the March cruising club.
 I am sure that when the promoters engage properly with that club, they will be able to explore that issue further.

 One other point made by the cruising club, which contradicts a number of assertions made in this debate, is that the commissioners already have the power to charge boats for the use of their waterways, but what they do not have is the power to charge pleasure boats.
 If there is a shortfall of £178,000 of unfunded expenditure, as has been alleged, there is nothing to prevent the commissioners from charging vessels that are not pleasure boats, or indeed charging for other activities.
 That would be consistent with the historical rights of pleasure boat owners to use the navigation without charge.
 The club goes on to say that the Middle Level is basically a “network of navigable drains”, so it is in a completely different category from some of the comparators that have been cited in support of the Bill by its promoters.

 The club makes several other points in its submission, one of which was echoed by my hon.
 Friend the Member for Peterborough (Mr Jackson).
 It objects because